aayushi-satam/observer-universe/README.md

 Observer Universe is an interactive web experience exploring the idea that observation shapes reality.

 Inspired by principles from quantum mechanics, the system behaves probabilistically.
-Objects exist in unstable states until measured.
-When attention stabilizes them, they collapse into form.
-When ignored, they dissolve.
+Visual elements exist in unstable states until approached.
+Proximity increases definition.
+Distance returns them to uncertainty.

 The work sits at the intersection of: